Soondubu Jjigae with seafood is a spicy, rich Korean stew with silky tofu, shrimp, mussels, and clams, simmered in a deep, flavorful broth.

 Instructions

 In a pot on medium heat, add cooking oil and sauté onions, garlic and white part of green onions.
 Cook for a couple of minutes until it’s fragrant and onions have softened.
+Add oyster mushroom and cook for another minute.
+Add gochugaru with sesame oil and quickly mix it through and cook for 30 seconds.
+The chili burns easily so take extra care of this step.

-Pour broth into pot and add daikon, gently immerse whole tofu blocks, fish sauce, salt, pepper, sugar and mushroom powder.
-Bring to a boil then turn down heat to a simmer, light bubbling, for 5 minutes.
-The tofu will break up naturally.
+Pour broth into pot and add daikon, fish sauce, salt, pepper, sugar and mushroom powder.
+Then gently immerse whole tofu block.
+Bring to a boil then turn down heat a medium low and let it simmer, light bubbling, for 5 minutes.

-Remove lid, skim the foam, and right before serving, add eggs.
-Or do individual serving bowls while it's still piping hot and add an egg to each bowl.
+Bring back to boil, add seafood and cover pot with lid.
+Reduce heat to medium low and cook for another 5 minutes.
+Remove lid, skim the foam, and right before serving, bring it to a boil and then add eggs.
+Or do individual serving bowls and while it’s still piping hot, add an egg to each bowl.
 The broth needs to be piping hot or it won’t be able to poach the egg.